I’ve been teaching for 12 years and I can categorically say that your course has made me a better teacher! – Rachel, History teacher.

 My anti-racism course first launched in BETA (test) mode in January 2019.
 It has consistently been described as life changing.
 The summer of 2020 changed our worlds forever and has birthed a brand new version “Becoming Anti-Racist with Nova Reid” Over winter 2020 I updated and invested in recording new content to enhance your educational journey.
 Becoming Anti-Racist with Nova Reid includes all of students previous favourite lessons from understanding white privilege to allyship and action.
 It continues to include PDF slides, video and audio lessons to suit differing learning styles as well as the brand new addition of:

 - Closed captions on all video lessons to better support learners in with differing needs

 - 4k quality film

-- Brand new lessons including (but not limited to) understanding racial trauma and understanding the birthplace of race
+- Brand new lessons including (but not limited to) understanding racial trauma and the birthplace of race

 - An updated film and reading list

 - A complimentary brand new in built online community to connect with other students doing the work ( a bit like Facebook, but a lot better without the ads and spam)

 - Complimentary private groups for course graduates

 This course is now ready for you!
 To join the other changemakers on Becoming Anti-Racist with Nova Reid you can sign up right here, today.

 Turn everything you know about racism on its head and be part of the powerful majority to lead by example and be the change you want to see in the world.